trevorld/findpython/cran-comments.rst

 I have also run R CMD check on downstream dependencies of findpython.
 All packages had no ERRORs or WARNINGs.
-RWebLogo had 2 NOTEs unrelated to my package.
+RWebLogo and popRange have NOTEs unrelated to my package.